Drug Combination Slows Progression Of ALS And Could Mark 'New Era' In Treatment

 A six-month study of 137 patients with a fast-progressing form of the disease found that those who got daily doses of a two-drug combination called AMX0035 scored several points higher on a standard measure of function, a team reports in the Sept.
 3 issue of The New England Journal of Medicine.

-The difference was modest, but meaningful to patients, says Dr. Sabrina Paganoni, the lead author and a researcher at Massachusetts General Hospital and Harvard Medical School.
+The difference was modest but meaningful to patients, said Dr. Sabrina Paganoni, the lead author and a researcher at Massachusetts General Hospital and Harvard Medical School.

-"They want to be able to continue to use their hands so they can cut their own food and type emails, or they want to be able to walk and climb stairs," Paganoni says.
+"They want to be able to continue to use their hands so they can cut their own food and type emails, or they want to be able to walk and climb stairs," Paganoni said.
 "And this is exactly what we measured in the trial."

 The results are far from a cure.
-Even so, "I am convinced that we are at the beginning of a new era in ALS treatment discovery," Paganoni says.
+Even so, "I am convinced that we are at the beginning of a new era in ALS treatment discovery," Paganoni said.

-"There's great hope for disease-modifying treatment," adds Tania Gendron, who studies neurodegenerative diseases at the Mayo Clinic in Jacksonville and was not involved in the study.
+"There's great hope for disease-modifying treatment," added Tania Gendron, who studies neurodegenerative diseases at the Mayo Clinic in Jacksonville and was not involved in the study.
 "In the next few years I think there are going to be some big discoveries."

 ALS destroys the nerve cells that control muscle movement.
 Patients typically become disabled and die within five years of their diagnosis.